instana/otel-dc/docs/developer/new-db.md

-# How to create a new data collector
+# How to create a new data collector for database

 ## Overview